carbonplan/ton-year/docs/overview.md

 ### Time horizon

 The choice of a time horizon specifies the period (in years) over which costs and benefits are considered.
 In our implementation of the ton-year accounting methods, a user may specify any time horizon from 1 <= t <= 1000.
-Though CO<sub>2</sub> emissions have atmospheric impacts for millenia, the time horizon is capped at 1000 years as this is the time period for which the modeled impulse response function is valid.
+Though `CO₂` emissions have atmospheric impacts for millennia, the time horizon is capped at 1000 years as this is the time period for which the modeled impulse response function is valid.

-While a 100-year time horizon is often used in policy conversations, it’s important to keep in the back of our minds that CO<sub>2</sub> stays in the atmosphere for significantly longer periods of time.
+While a 100-year time horizon is often used in policy conversations, it’s important to keep in the back of our minds that `CO₂` stays in the atmosphere for significantly longer periods of time.
 [Pierrehumbert 2014](https://doi.org/10.1146/annurev-earth-060313-054843) provides an excellent review of this.

 ### Delay